material-components/material-components-flutter-experimental/google_fonts/README.md

 The GoogleFonts package for Flutter allows you to easily use any of the 960 fonts (and their variants) from fonts.google.com in your flutter app.

+WARNING: This package is currently in preview and should not be used in production.

 ## Getting Started

 ![](main.gif)